cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our Local Coffee Shop!
-We serve the best coffee in town, with a variety of options to satisfy your caffeine cravings.
+Welcome to our local coffee shop app built with React!
+This application showcases our menu and our welcoming vibe.

 ## Features
-- Simple and elegant design
+- Stylish and user-friendly interface
-- Responsive layout
-- Menu showcasing our delicious offerings
+- Dynamic menu display

 ## Menu
 - Espresso